AYLIEN/fine-grained-event-classification/blogs/fine-grained-event-classification-blogpost.md

 # Blog: Zero-Shot Event Classification in News

+#### TLDR -- What is this post about?
+* Zero-shot learning, fine-grained event classification and the CASE 2021 shared task
+* A simple, effective and scalable approach for zero-shot event classification
+* Notebook with code and examples

+---

 We often think of news as a time-series of discrete events.
 For example, we might visualize yesterday’s top news events like this:

 <img src="../diagrams/news-events.png" alt="drawing" width="275"/>